BeeGFS Hive Index

 1. Entries Table: Stores detailed metadata information about files and

-links (filename, size, blks, mtime, ctime, atime, extended attributes, etc).
+links (filename, size, blks, mtime, ctime, atime, extended attributes, also BeeGFS specific metadata like stripe pattern, storage targets, metadata owner ID, the file’s entryID, the parent’s entryID, etc).

 2. Directory Summary Table: Stores information like total files inside